AZ Piano Reviews

 Roland GP607

-So why would someone want to buy a Roland CG1 mini-digital grand?
+Roland CG-1 & GP607 photoSo why would someone want to buy a Roland CG1 mini-digital grand?
 Well, for starters, it looks attractive in its 3′ deep polished ebony cabinet with a dark simulated mahogany color interior and 1-position lid.
 The speaker system is fairly nice but I have heard the speaker system in person and it is a bit weak in terms of bass response.
 The piano internal speaker system has 70 watts of total power going through 5 speakers (4 smaller and 1 larger).
-But in terms of a big, bold, rich sound this CG-1 does not come close to a real baby grand piano and other home digital grand pianos such as the newer Yamaha CLP-765 digital baby grand at $5999.
+But in terms of a big, bold, rich sound this CG-1 does not come close to a real baby grand piano and other home digital grand pianos such as the newer Yamaha CLP-865 digital baby grand at $6499 or the Orla Grand 120 at $4609.00

-But in the CG-1 there is about 80% fewer learning songs than that and there is no access to the more well known piano curriculum that the GP607 has such as Czerny and many more.
+But in the CG-1 there is about 80% fewer learning songs than that and there is no access to the more well known piano curriculum that the GP6 has such as Czerny and many more.
 The CG-1 has less digital memory slots to save your settings and the accessories that come with the CG-1 are cheaper quality and there are less of them.
 Both pianos have a small LCD user display interface and there are many other digital features on both models for recording and playback, sound editing, and other things.

-However, as far as the piano playing experience goes on the CG-1, there is no difference between it and the regular Roland GP607 other than the internal speaker system which can definitely have an impact on the sound.
-It’s the same key action, same piano sound chip/engine, and same pedaling.
-Roland uses a proprietary piano sound chip, key action, and pedaling system.
-However, Roland’s key action is a somewhat firm (which in some cases can cause hand, wrist, and finger fatigue if plying for longer period of times). the Roland key action is also heavier as compared to most real acoustic grand piano (and other digital pianos) that I have played, So there is a big difference there, but it is still overall enjoyable to play as far as key action goes.
-The piano
+Roland CG-1 & GP607 photoHowever, as far as the piano playing experience goes on the CG-1, there is no difference between it and the previous Roland GP607 other than the internal speaker system which can definitely have an impact on the sound.
+In fact, it’s the same key action movement (PHA-50 shorter key, primarily plastic), as the newer Roland GP6, although the electronic/digital technology in the much older CG-1 has been improved in the newer GP6 model.
+Roland uses a proprietary piano sound engine, key action, and pedaling system.
+However, and this is important, Roland’s key action in this CG-1model is a somewhat firm/heavy which in some cases can cause hand, wrist, and finger fatigue if playing for longer period of times.

-sound is different than any other digital piano brand because Roland is exclusively using only physical modeling technology rather than “sampled recording” so there is a noticeable difference in the realism of the piano sound.
+Roland CG-1 & GP607 photoThe piano sound is different than any other digital piano brand because Roland is exclusively using only physical modeling technology rather than “sampled recording” so there is a noticeable difference in the realism of the piano sound.

-Piano sound in a digital piano is not only dependent on the internal speaker system, but it’s also very dependent on the quality of the original piano sound in the sound chip.
+Piano sound in a digital piano is not only dependent on the internal speaker system, but it’s also very dependent on the quality of the original piano sound in the sound “engine.”
 Since Roland does not actually sample record a real acoustic piano anymore, they have chosen to use a technology called Physical Modeling.
 Physical Modeling creates a sound from “nothing” In other words, the sound or sounds are done entirely with mathematical algorithms in the virtual world.

 Yamaha CLP665GP digital grand piano photo

-Yamaha CLP765GP
+Yamaha CLP-865GP

 However, in music and reproducing instrument sounds, Physical Modeling can sometimes sound artificial because the technology is not starting off with the real thing, namely an actual acoustic grand piano.
 I have played these Roland (and other) digital pianos that use only physical modeling technology and the result can sometimes sound good, but also sometimes sounds noticeably artificial depending on what how you are playing the piano, what notes you are using and how they are all resonating together, and also how you are using your sustain pedal with various notes sustaining together.